alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 of one or more
 existing participants.

-## Management of Participant Clients & Devices
+## Management and Visibility of Participant Clients & Devices

 E2ESM solutions
 **MUST** provide